-Join us to help create the world’s biggest study of the causes of ME/CFS
+Join us to help create the world’s largest study of causes of ME/CFS

 We have secured funding for a very large study to analyse DNA from the saliva of people with ME/CFS to see whether the disease is partly genetic and if so, help pinpoint what causes it.
 The study should help us understand the disease and ultimately find treatments.